CooperUnion/selfdrive/docs/safety.md

 ### When car is in 701:

-- Ensure car will not drive into wall
+- Ensure car will not drive into wall (put car on dollies or use chock blocks at all times)
 - Have the car face at the wall where it won’t hit the hallway or anyone else in case it drives forward by itself
 - Avoid keeping the car on it’s wheels unless needed for testing